Azov Brigade: Since the 2022 full-scale invasion

+Vyacheslav Likhachev of the Centre for Civil Liberties, an expert on the far right, stated in April 2022 that there were no grounds for describing Azov as a neo-Nazi unit.
+"By the end of 2014", he wrote, "most of the Far Right fighters left the regiment.
+The rest of the Right-Wing radicals who openly articulated their views were "cleaned out" by the new regiment command in 2017."
+He characterised Biletsky's use of the Azov brand outside the Armed Forces of Ukraine as at attempt to build political capital, rather than an expression of organisational links.

 In June 2022, Colborne told Haaretz that the battalion has gone through changes over the years.
 After the first few years that the battalion was founded, only a small minority had far right connections.
 He noted that today, these numbers are even smaller and the use of neo-Nazi symbols among its members has been reduced greatly.